microsoft/ebpf-for-windows/docs/GettingStarted.md

 by having the mocked extensions emit events.

 ### platform_unit_test.exe
-This test invokes API’s exposed by the user-mode implementation of platform abstraction layer.
+This test invokes APIs exposed by the user-mode implementation of platform abstraction layer.

 ### execution_context_unit_test.exe